Difference Between Gain and Loss

 In simple words, gain refers to an increase in value or profit, whereas loss refers to a decrease in value or profit.
 For example, if the cost of production is Rs 100 and the sale price is Rs 150, then we have a gain of 50%.

 A gain is the addition of something valuable, such as money or time.
-The gain was started in 2015, and it is used by more than 400K publishers every day.
+The gain was started in 2015 and is used by more than 400K publishers daily.

 Gain has gained huge popularity around the world because of its simple interface and easy-to-use features.
 Its free version supports 10 million monthly visitors.

 Gain is a free social media platform that was launched in 2014.
-Gain’s main focus is to provide a great experience for both content providers and users.
+Gain’s main focus is providing a great experience for content providers and users.

-The main goal of the project is to create a simple, user-friendly, and safe environment for people who want to share their ideas with the world.
+The project’s main goal is to create a simple, user-friendly, and safe environment for people who want to share their ideas with the world.

 What is Loss?

-Loss is something when the value decreases or the status of the product is no more rising.
+Loss is something when the value decreases or the product status is no longer rising.
 If the cost of production is Rs 100 and the sale price is Rs 80, then we have a loss of 20%.
-A loss, on the other hand, is the removal of something valuable.
+On the other hand, a loss is the removal of something valuable.

 Loss is an event or circumstance that reduces the utility of a person.
 Loss can be defined as negative gain.
 It involves giving up something in order to get another thing and includes the possibility of failure to achieve what one wants.

 Loss is the failure to win.
 It is both a noun and a verb.
-It can be either something that you suffer or action that you take.
+It can be either something you suffer or an action you take.

 Loss aversion is a preference that reflects the idea that losses are inherently more than gains are worth, which is demonstrated in the direct relation between perceived loss and pain in experimental economics studies.